India: Risk Assessment

 - Diversified growth drivers

 - Immense workforce and population (over 50% of the population under 25) with good command of English

 - Efficient IT services

-- Expatriates’ remittances, jewelry, garments, vehicles, and medicine exports, as well as tourism revenues, contribute positively to the current account
+- Expatriates’ and diaspora’s remittances, jewelry, garments, vehicles and medicine exports, as well as tourism and IT services, contribute positively to the current account

-- Moderate level of external debt and adequate FX reserves
+- Low level of external debt and adequate FX reserves

 - Net importer of energy resources (one fifth of imports)